Giova1016/CocktailBuddy_GUI/README.md

 ```bash
 pip install -r requirements.txt
 ```
-- Lastly you can run the .py file conrainkng the code with rhe following command
+- Lastly, you can run the .py file containing the code with the following command
 ```
 python<version> <file_name>.py
 ```